Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 6-4 record against the spread while going 8-2 overall over their last 10 contests.
+- The Nuggets are 7-3 against the spread and 9-1 overall over their last 10 contests.

-- The Nuggets have hit the over in four of their last 10 games.
+- The Nuggets have hit the over in three of their past 10 outings.

-- Against the spread, Denver has fared better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.
+- Against the spread, Denver has played better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

-- The Nuggets score 115.8 points per game, six more points than the 109.8 the Heat give up.
+- The Nuggets put up 115.8 points per game, six more points than the 109.8 the Heat give up.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.